thegworld/gtx-browser/docs/security/rule-of-2.md

 If you can be sure that the input comes from a trustworthy source, it can be OK to parse/evaluate it at high privilege in an unsafe language.
-A "trustworthy source" means that Chromium can cryptographically prove that the data comes from a business entity that you can or do trust (e.g. for Chrome, an [Alphabet](https://abc.xyz) company).
+A "trustworthy source" means that GTx Browser can cryptographically prove that the data comes from a business entity that you can or do trust (e.g. for Chrome, an [Alphabet](https://abc.xyz) company).